Setting Boundaries with Nonprofit Clients: A No-BS Guide for Consultants

 Let's get real for a minute.
 If you don't set some solid boundaries as a nonprofit consultant, you're going to burn out faster than a candle in a hurricane.
 So, let's talk about how to keep your sanity intact while doing the good work.

-Know Your Limits (Seriously)
+Know Your Limits to Protect Your Well-Being

 First things first, you've gotta know your limits.
 Ask yourself what you're willing to put up with before you're silently screaming into your coffee mug.
 This isn't just about time management; it's about preserving your mental space from turning into a no-go zone.
 Reflect on what's worked (and what hasn't) in past gigs to draw those red lines firmly in the sand.